Happneel/level_maker_sokoban/README.md

 # level_maker_sokoban
-This is a little program that automatically generates a valid random map for the project my_sokoban at the Epitech school.
+This is a little program that automatically generates a valid random map for the project my_sokoban for the Epitech school students in 1st year.
 Don't steal the code please :)

 This program make random maps for the game "Sokoban".